Electronic discovery: Identification

 The identification phase is when potentially responsive documents are identified for further analysis and review.
 In the United States, in Zubulake v.
-UBS Warburg, Hon.
-Shira Scheindlin ruled that failure to issue a written legal hold notice whenever litigation is reasonably anticipated will be deemed grossly negligent.
+UBS Warburg, Shira Scheindlin ruled that failure to issue a written legal hold notice whenever litigation is reasonably anticipated will be deemed grossly negligent.
 This holding brought additional focus to the concepts of legal holds, eDiscovery, and electronic preservation.
 Custodians who are in possession of potentially relevant information or documents are identified.
-To ensure a complete identification of data sources, data mapping techniques are often employed.
-Since the scope of data can be overwhelming or uncertain in this phase, attempts are made to reasonably reduce the overall scope during this phase - such as limiting the identification of documents to a certain date range or custodians.
+Data mapping techniques are often employed to ensure a complete identification of data sources.
+Since the scope of data can be overwhelming or uncertain in this phase, attempts are made to reasonably reduce the overall scope during this phase—such as limiting the identification of documents to a certain date range or custodians.

 Preservation

 A duty to preserve begins upon the reasonable anticipation of litigation.
-During preservation, data identified as potentially relevant is placed in a legal hold.
+Data identified as potentially relevant during preservation is placed in a legal hold.
 This ensures that data cannot be destroyed.
-Care is taken to ensure this process is defensible, while the end-goal is to reduce the possibility of data spoliation or destruction.
+Care is taken to ensure this process is defensible, while the end goal is to reduce the possibility of data spoliation or destruction.
 Failure to preserve can lead to sanctions.
-Even if the court ruled the failure to preserve as negligence, they can force the accused to pay fines if the lost data puts the defense "at an undue disadvantage in establishing their defense."
+Even if a court does not rule that the failure to preserve is negligence, they can force the accused to pay fines if the lost data puts the defense "at an undue disadvantage in establishing their defense."

 Collection

 Once documents have been preserved, collection can begin.
-Collection is the transfer of data from a company to their legal counsel, who will determine relevance and disposition of data.
+The collection is the transfer of data from a company to its legal counsel, who will determine the relevance and disposition of data.
 Some companies that deal with frequent litigation have software in place to quickly place legal holds on certain custodians when an event (such as legal notice) is triggered and begin the collection process immediately.
 Other companies may need to call in a digital forensics expert to prevent the spoliation of data.
-The size and scale of this collection is determined by the identification phase.
+The size and scale of this collection are determined by the identification phase.

 Processing

 During the processing phase, native files are prepared to be loaded into a document review platform.
 Often, this phase also involves the extraction of text and metadata from the native files.
 Various data culling techniques are employed during this phase, such as deduplication and de-NISTing.
-Sometimes native files will be converted to a petrified, paper-like format (such as PDF or TIFF) at this stage, to allow for easier redaction and bates-labeling.
+Sometimes native files will be converted to a petrified, paper-like format (such as PDF or TIFF) at this stage to allow for easier redaction and Bates-labeling.

 Modern processing tools can also employ advanced analytic tools to help document review attorneys more accurately identify potentially relevant documents.